projectara/greybus-spec/source/device_class/camera.rst

 The Capture Streams Request also contains a variable-size settings block that shall conform to the format described in the :ref:`Properties Section <camera-properties>`  of this specification.
-If no settings need to be applied for the Request the settings block size shall be zero.
+If no settings need to be applied for the Request the settings block shall have zero size.

 Parameters for the Capture Stream Request are shown in Table :num:`table-camera-operations-capture-request`